diefenbach/git-fleet-manager/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments

+This project was created with the assistance of AI tools, including code generation and documentation support.

 git-fleet-manager was developed to simplify the management of multiple Git repositories, making it easier to perform batch operations efficiently.